 Honda issued a warranty extension for the engine damage that can be caused by the fuel-thinned oil, but my wife’s engine was still fine, probably because I change my oil way more frequently than Honda recommends.

 What was the fix?
 Well for me it was a new Prius Prime.
+I traded in my 2017 Honda CR V and the P0172 went along with it.
 I threw a camper shell on my truck for my wife to take camping and she traded in the CRV for the Prius.
 Did I mention that I hate fixing my own cars in my spare time?
 The 2017-2018 CRV with the 1.5 turbo is a poorly engineered pile of crap.
-If a customer had brought the car in, I’d be forced to figure it out, but since it was my own car I was under no such pressure.
+If a customer had brought the car in, I’d be forced to figure it out, but since it was my own car, I was under no such pressure.

 What do I suspect it was?
 If you search “TGDI” (turbo gasoline direct injection) and “fuel dilution”, you’ll find that gasoline condensing and sliding past the piston rings causing fuel dilution is one of the engineering challenges with this type of engine, especially on high output engines.

 Direct injection engines foul oil, and this one was worse than most, which was evident from the very first oil change.
-However, P0172 wasn’t a problem for the first 65,000 miles on this CRV, so what changed?
+However, this 2017 Honda CRV didn’t have a P0172 for the first 65,000 miles, so what changed?
 I think it was the fuel injector spray pattern.
 I think over time the nozzles clogged and instead of delivering a fine mist, they sprayed streams and droplets causing liquid fuel to pool and dribble past the piston rings.

 It’s likely I’ll be forced to find out fairly soon though.
 My wife drives around 20,000 miles a year, so she hit 65K a lot sooner than most CRV owners.
 I can’t imagine that her CRV will be the only one with this issue, so I’m expecting a flood of Honda CRVs with P0172 any day now.
 Meantime, if you own 2017-2018 CRV, or any car with a gasoline direct injection engine, do yourself a favor and change your oil frequently.